team05guys/421_521_final_project/README.md

   * Feedparser

 ###Walkthrough
-1. Download the entire repository from GitHub that contains this README.md
+1. Download this entire repository from GitHub
-2. Verify the microcontroller is connected to your camera, LCD screen, and STDINPUT device
+2. Verify the microcontroller recognizes your camera, LCD screen, and STDINPUT device
-3. Install relevant Python modules as outlined in the "Software" portion of this README.MD
+3. Install relevant Python modules as outlined in the "Software" portion of this README.md
-4. Position face in front of camera
+4. When ready to register a new user, position face in front of camera
 5. Execture PasswordSet.py
+6. Align face with grid
-6. Input requested information
+7. Input requested information
-7. Wait, chill, do whatever, go to sleep and wakeup, wait 10 years, etc
+8. Wait, chill, do whatever, go to sleep and wakeup, wait 10 years, etc
-8. Position face in front of camera
+9. When ready to identify a registered user, position face in front of camera
-9. Execture PasswordCompare.py
+10. Execture PasswordCompare.py
+11. Align face with grid
-10. Marvel at your requested personal data
+12. Marvel at your requested personal data

 #Abstract

-##A Customizable Facial Recognition System to Perform Modularized Tasks
+##A Customizable, Facial Identification-based Personal Assistant Device

-As technology advances, it is becoming increasingly feasible for laymen and hobbyists to develop personalized biometric based control systems for household use.
+As technology advances, it is becoming increasingly feasible for laymen and hobbyists to develop personalized biometric-based control systems for household use.
 Facial recognition is one of the simplest biometrics that can be achieved with minimal user-input, however facial recognition devices are often expensive and tailored to perform specific tasks with limited modular usage.
-We plan to develop a highly modular system based around facial recognition technology that allows user customization to perform specific tasks.
-The proposed facial recognition system will incorporate a Raspberry Pi microcontroller, a camera, and a touchscreen.
-The Raspberry Pi will process the images obtained from the camera, display them on a touchscreen, compare these images to a database of known users, and then perform a certain function specific to that user.
-This system will then be connected to additional components such as lights, speakers, and other components to allow performance of specific user required tasks.
-The initial task we propose is the use of this system to recognize and identify a person and then display certain user information such as name.
+We sought to develop a highly modular system based around facial recognition technology that allows user customization to perform specific tasks.
+The facial recognition system we built incorporates a Raspberry Pi microcontroller, a camera, and a touchscreen.
+The Raspberry Pi processes the images obtained from the camera, displays them on a touchscreen, compares these images to a database of known users, and then performs a certain function specific to that user.
+This system can then be connected to additional components such as lights, speakers, and other components to allow performance of specific user-defined tasks.
+The initial task we proposed and then developed is the use of this system to recognize and identify a person and then display certain user information such as name.
 In this use-case, once the system recognizes the individual as a known user, the system will display the user’s name.
-After completion of this use case, other implementations of this system will then be developed to expand the functions of this system.
-Other proposed tasks include playing music from a user’s playlist, switching on lights, or outputting user-specific information (e.g. calendar, agenda, or stock prices).
+After completion of this use case, we expanded the system to include pertinent weather updates, an rss reddit feed, date/time as well as a personalized message.
+Future feature expansion includes playing music from a user’s playlist, switching on lights, or outputting other user-specific information (e.g. calendar, agenda, or stock prices).

-*Revised 11/05/15*

 #Updated Thoughts - 10/29/15